-- a. the consolidated audited financial statements of the Issuer as at and for the year ended 31 December 2020 and the related notes thereto prepared in accordance with International Financial Reporting Standards as adopted by the European Union and the statutory auditors' report thereon (the "2020 Consolidated Financial Statements"); - b. the press release relating to the 2020 full year results of the Issuer dated 10 March 2021 (the "2020 Full Year Results Press Release"); - c. the consolidated audited financial statements of the Issuer as at and for the years ended 31 December 2018 and 31 December 2019 and the related notes thereto prepared in accordance with International Financial Reporting Standards as adopted by the European Union and the statutory auditors' audit report thereon (the "2018 and 2019 Consolidated Financial Statements"); and - d. the combined audited financial statements of the Issuer and Greenval as at and for the years ended 31 December 2018 and 31 December 2019 and the related notes thereto prepared in accordance with International Financial Reporting Standards as adopted by the European Union and the statutory auditor'audit report thereon (the "2018 and 2019 Combined Financial Statements").
-Greenval was integrated within the functional Arval perimeter but since it has been acquired from BNP Paribas Ireland in 2020, Greeval was not included in the 2018 and 2019 Consolidated Financial Statements.
-The 2018 and 2019 Combined Financial Statements are the sum of the 2018 and 2019 Consolidated Financial Statements (entities belonging directly or indirectly to the Issuer) plus Greenval accounts.
-The inter-company flows between Greenval and Arval entities have been eliminated as currently done during a consolidation process.
+- a. the consolidated audited financial statements of the Issuer as at and for the year ended 31 December 2021 and the related notes thereto prepared in accordance with International Financial Reporting Standards as adopted by the European Union and the statutory auditors' report thereon (the "2021 Consolidated Financial Statements"); - b. the press release relating to the 2021 full year results of the Issuer dated 7 March 2022 (the "2021 Full Year Results Press Release"); - c. the consolidated audited financial statements of the Issuer as at and for the year ended 31 December 2020 and the related notes thereto prepared in accordance with International Financial Reporting Standards as adopted by the European Union and the statutory auditors' report thereon (the "2020 Consolidated Financial Statements"); and - d. the press release relating to the 2020 full year results of the Issuer dated 10 March 2021 (the "2020 Full Year Results Press Release").